beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ## Working Git Project

-In a real git project in addition to use [Git Flow](#git-flow), also we must know stage where we are working on, that is to say, leads to having to play two different types of repositories.
+In a real Git project in addition to use [Git Flow](#git-flow), also we must know stage where we are working on, that is to say, leads to having to play two different types of repositories.

 ### Repositories

-The purpose of Git is to manage a project or a set of files as they change over time, therefore, git stores this information in a data structure called a **repository** which often lives in a ``.git`` subdirectory at the root of working tree.
+The purpose of Git is to manage a project or a set of files as they change over time, therefore, Git stores this information in a data structure called a **repository** which often lives in a ``.git`` subdirectory at the root of working tree.

 ![stage git project image](static/repositories.png)

-As shown in the image above, git project is made up of:
+As shown in the image above, Git project is made up of:

-* Local repository: local work area
+* Local repository: local work area is split into:
-	* Working directory: files that you are currently working on.
+	* Working directory: folders/files that you are currently working on.
 	* Staging area (Index): is a holding area for changes that will be committed, so you can control what parts of the working tree go into the next level.
-	* HEAD: a reference to a specific commit, it usually points to last commit in local repository.
+	* HEAD: a reference to a specific commit and it serves two major purposes: it tells Git which commit to take files from when you checkout and it tells Git where to put new commits when you commit.

-* Remote repository: remote work area
+* Remote repository: place where code is stored as GitHub, Bitbucket, ...